A GP’s Advice on How Parents Can Avoid Christmas Hazards

 Children sustain roughly 30,000 finger injuries from doors per year and 5 percent of these require surgery.
 The home environment is full of doors, draws, boxes, hinges and heavy objects which can trap and squash exploring little hands.
 With family and friends filling the house at Christmas, the usual precautions to protect children can be overlooked and someone helpfully closing of a door can cause serious injury to a tiny finger.
 The best way to prevent this is by fitting C-shaped foam protectors to doors and child locks to draws and cupboards.

 How to respond: If a finger injury does occur, the immediate treatment is to control any bleeding with firm pressure and to elevate the hand.
 After the bleeding has stopped you’ll need to assess the injury and consider if you need to go to A&E. An obvious irregular angle to the finger, blood under the nail, a large amount of swelling or a deep cut will require an x-ray to see if there’s a fracture or dislocation.
 If you decide that A&E is unnecessary, it’s important to monitor your child for signs of fever, spreading redness or swelling around the finger and to ensure normal use of the finger and hand resumes after a few days.
 If in doubt, speak to a GP.
-Damage to fingers can result in lifelong disability and early treatment can avoid long term problems.
+Damage to fingers can result in lifelong disability and early treatment can avoid long term problems if you read this pamphlet for full details.

 There are more than 28,000 cases of children requiring treatment for poisoning per year.
 Christmas time may bring additional dangers; such as a relative’s medication lying around, cleaning products such as dishwasher tablets that can look like sweets, Christmas gifts such as cosmetics and colourful alcoholic drinks.